paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

         [ span [] [ text language ] ]
 ```

+^
+This results in...

 ---
 [.slidenumbers: false]
 [.hide-footer]

 ![fit](https://www.dropbox.com/s/egb6vlob8mxolx2/menu-with-open-selection.png?dl=1)

+^
+...a permanently open menu.
+So, what we want next is to be able to...

 ---
 [.slidenumber-style: #FFFFFF]

 # [fit] Show/Hide
 # [fit] *Available Languages*

+^
+Show and hide the available languages as the menu opens that closes.
+What that is going to entail is...

 ---
 [.header: text-scale(1.5)]